-Drive to ZeroTM aims to enable and accelerate the growth of global zero- and near-zero-emission (ZE) commercial vehicles, with the vision that ZE technology will be commercially viable by 2025 and dominate by 2040 in specific vehicle segments (referred to as “beachhead” segments) and regions (China, United States led by California, the European Union, India, Canada, Japan, Mexico, and South America).
+Drive to ZeroTM aims to enable and accelerate the growth of global zero-emission (ZE) commercial vehicles, with the vision that ZE technology will be commercially viable by 2025 and dominate by 2040 in specific vehicle segments (referred to as “beachhead” segments) and regions (China, United States led by California, the European Union, India, Canada, Japan, Mexico, and South America).

 THEORY OF CHANGE